davepar/gcalendarsync/README.md

 I started this project for creating and updating a quarterly calendar for my swimming group.
 It's much easier to type a work out schedule into a spreadsheet than Google Calendar.
-I'm no longer actively using the script, but happy to work on bugs of features occasionally.
+I'm no longer actively using the script, but happy to work on bugs or features occasionally.
 Also feel free to make fixes yourself and send me pull requests.
 (Oct 2017)

 ## Limitations